-- Screen day mode

 - Screen night mode

+- Night mode on

 - Screen auto mode

-Note: If you say "Screen off", you must touch the screen in order to activate the screen again.
+- Auto mode on - Note: If you say "Screen off", you must touch the screen in order to activate the screen again.
 The screen will not turn on again with a voice command.

-Commands that jump over screens:
+- Commands that jump over screens:

-- Current position - Map
+- Current position

-• Current location
+- Current location